luan-xiaokun/permumark/README.md

 - `conda` for creating a Python environment and installing SageMath
 - `gcc` and `libgmp-dev` for building the shared library

+For reference, the artifact was developed and tested on Ubuntu 22.04 with amd64 architecture.
 To install the required libraries, you can run the following commands:

 ```bash